-If you are right-handed, hold the control button (Ctrl) down with your left hand on your keyboard and roll your mouse forward or backwards to get the text to greatly increase in size or greatly reduce in size to get to a suitable reading size for you. ______________________________________________________________________________
+If you are right-handed, hold the control button (Ctrl) down with your left hand on your keyboard and roll your mouse forward or backwards to get the text to greatly increase in size or greatly reduce in size to get to a suitable reading size for you.

-Our Bus Tour with Albatross Tours was only several hours there and back to our hotel.
+Our Bus Tour with Albatross Tours was only several hours to Verona and back to our hotel.
 We could have spent hours there as Harriet and I were at Verona for two days 20th – 21st September 2017 on our Trip 17: Verona = ….
 General Pottering from our Hotel.
 Because we saw so much, I have copied the post into a post on this page.
 We absolutely loved going around Verona for two days.

 Here is the post and photos below:

 Verona is a city on the Adige river in Veneto, Italy, with approximately 265,000 inhabitants and one of the seven provincial capitals of the region.
 It is the second largest city municipality in the region and the third largest in northeast Italy.
 The metropolitan area of Verona covers an area of 1,426 km2 (550.58 sq mi) and has a population of 714,274 inhabitants.
 It is one of the main tourist destinations in northern Italy, owing to its artistic heritage, several annual fairs, shows, and operas, such as the lyrical season in the Arena, the ancient amphitheater built by the Romans.